Hazarzi/SSGAN_HAR/README.md

 # SSGAN_HAR.

-To run the file in command line : python TempSSGAN.py 128 300 PAMAP2
+To run the framework in command line : python TempSSGAN.py 128 300 PAMAP2

 Folder structure to run the model: